pbiecek/DataMining/MINI_2015/Project/Project 2/readme.md

 In the first phase you should characterize types of interactions with different machines (exploratory analysis).
 Try to answer following questions:

 * what is the average (or distribution) time of interaction with a given machine
-* is there a difference in the time of interaction and weekday or hour
+* is there a relation between the duraion of an interaction and variables like weekday or hour
-* what is the average (or distribution) length of playing in the space with stations

 In the second phase you should try to segment visitors into separate categories / segments.
 Try to answer following questions: